hackclub/hackclub/workshops/firstnpmpackage/README.md

 Each npm user/organization has its own scope, and only you can add packages to your scope.
 This means you don’t have to worry about someone taking your package name ahead of you.

 So, here in our case @username is acting as a scope and all the packages with this scope will be grouped together in a common directory.
-As the scope is unique for every user, hence we all will have our packages with the same name but with a differen scope! npm is so smart😎
+As the scope is unique for every user, hence we all will have our packages with the same name but with a different scope! npm is so smart😎

 ![smartdog gif](https://cdn.hackclub.com/rescue?url=https://cloud-h4bwztgkl-hack-club-bot.vercel.app/9smartdog.gif)